XavierHarkonnen/DocMark/doc/DocMark_Documentation.md

 </video>
 ```

-### Escaping Characters
+### Escape Character

-To display a literal character that would otherwise be used to format text, a backslash (`\`) can be added in front of the character.
+DocMark's escape character is the backslash (`\`).
+To display a character that would otherwise be used to format text, precede it with a backslash.
+For example, to display a backtick, you would enter `` \` ``.
+Macros in code can also be escaped to reenable preprocessor expansion.

 ### Tables